 Here's what you can do starting right now to avoid food additives to support your children's health.
 The encouraging news is that previous studies have shown that these changes can make a difference in children's blood levels of environmental toxins in as little as three days.

-This first tip might seem like a no-brainer, but what do we really mean when we say “Eat Healthy?”
-In the context of food additives and their effects on children, it means prioritizing fresh or frozen fruits and veggies, and choosing local and organic as much as possible to avoid contaminants, or at least avoiding all processed animal products (meat, dairy).
+In the context of food additives and their effects on children, we really do have to prioritize fresh or frozen fruits and veggies rather than packaged, and local and organic as much as possible to avoid contaminants.
 The Environmental Working Group Clean 15 and Dirty Dozen is an easy chart for making choices when it comes to organic vs. conventional produce.

 Encourage hand-washing before handling foods and/or drinks, and wash all fruits and vegetables that cannot be peeled.